AEADataEditor/aea-de-guidance/data-deposit-aea-guidance.md

     - the universe
     - the time periods
     - data type
+  - This information can also be provided when only code is made available.
   - Methodology is particularly relevant for survey or experimental data:
     - response rates, sampling rates, etc.
   - We encourage all authors to define